-As a cricketing nation, Team India have been blessed to have had some great captains.
+The Indian cricket team have been blessed to have had the captains they have, from 1932 to 2018.
 And the above statement is with keeping in mind the fact that this country has a wealth of cricketing talent who vie for 15 precious spots in the national side.
-So, if going on to play for India is on its own an achievement and a matter of pride, imagine how much of an honour and prestige is being made India captain.
+So, if going on to play for the national cricket team is on its own an achievement and a matter of pride, imagine how much of an honour and prestige is being made India captain.

 The reason I say Indian Cricket has been blessed to have had the captains they have is, without their ability to spot, nurture and allow a talent to realise its full potential, you will not have seen the likes of Sachin Tendulkar, Virender Sehwag, Rohit Sharma, and Ravindra Jadeja, to name a few, make the country proud and bewitch you almost every time they take the field of play.

-Considering a factor as the one mentioned above, captains tend to taste different kinds of success and each one of them is defined uniquely.
+Considering a factor as the one mentioned above, captains tend to be successful in different ways and each one of them is defined uniquely.

-But only under Dhoni’s captaincy, India gained a pool of genuine fast bowlers like Mohammed Shami, Umesh Yadav and Bhuvneshwar Kumar, who might be the pillars of future overseas Test wins for India under Virat Kohli, the current captain of Indian Cricket Team.
+But only under Dhoni’s tenure as skipper, India gained a pool of genuine fast bowlers like Mohammed Shami, Umesh Yadav and Bhuvneshwar Kumar, who are likely to be the pillars of future overseas Test wins for India under Virat Kohli, the current captain.

 With win percentages of 55.27 in ODIs and 59.28 T20Is, MS Dhoni is India’s best and most successful captain so far in the limited-overs formats.
 Kohli has done a remarkable job since assuming India’s Test captaincy in June 2015.
 He has, as captain, won 19 of the 29 Tests, drawing seven and losing just three.
 But the ultimate test for him and the current Indian side is winning Tests abroad.